Chart Color Schemes

 Pemulwuy's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Pemulwuy's health outcomes show excellent results according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is exceptionally high at approximately 63% of the total population (3,793 people), compared to Greater Sydney's 59.9%.
+Pemulwuy's health outcomes show remarkable results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Approximately 63% of Pemulwuy's total population (3,793 people) had private health cover, higher than Greater Sydney's 59.9% and the national average of 55.7%.

-Nationally, it stands at 55.7%.
-The most prevalent medical conditions in the area are asthma and arthritis, affecting 6.1 and 4.5% of residents respectively.
-A significant majority, 80.3%, reported being completely free from medical ailments, compared to Greater Sydney's 74.6%.
-Pemulwuy has a lower proportion of seniors aged 65 and over at 11.2% (673 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors are notably strong, aligning with national rankings for the general population.
+The most prevalent medical conditions were asthma (6.1%) and arthritis (4.5%).
+80.3% of residents declared no medical ailments, compared to 74.6% in Greater Sydney.
+Pemulwuy has 9.5% of residents aged 65 and over (571 people), lower than Greater Sydney's 15.4%.
+Health outcomes among seniors were strong, generally aligning with national rankings.

 Frequently Asked Questions - Health